Life after a T4 spinal cord injury will require some lifestyle adjustments.

 Full upper limb mobility will enable T4 SCI patients to have a good amount of independence.
 They should be able to perform many activities of daily living like grooming and eating on their own.

 Severity of injury plays a significant role in recovery outlook.
-Individuals with incomplete spinal cord lesions are capable of recovering affected functions by utilizing neuroplasticity.
+Individuals with incomplete spinal cord lesions are capable of recovering affected functions to some degree by utilizing neuroplasticity.

 An incomplete spinal cord injury means that neural connections between the brain and areas below the level of injury still exist.